 OTHER PUBLIC SAFETY NEWS

 CAUGHT RED-HANDED?
-A 20-year-old Berkeley woman has been charged with burglary after police stopped her with red paint on her hands just after a burglary and vandalism report in a West Berkeley home.
+A 20-year-old Berkeley woman has been charged with burglary after police said they stopped her with red paint on her hands just after a burglary and vandalism report in a West Berkeley home.
 Police said a resident in the 1000 block of Hearst Avenue came home April 23 just before 5:40 p.m. to find that his front door had been kicked in.
 He saw a man and woman inside.
 According to police, “several walls had been spray painted with red and green paint” in “triangle looking shapes.”
-When police arrived, they stopped Erika Baccay outside.
+When police arrived, they stopped a woman they identified as Erika Baccay outside.
 According to court papers, she had red paint on her hands and was “in possession of items” from the home.
-During the investigation, police also spoke with a nearby neighbor, from the 1900 block of 10th Street, who said she had seen Baccay trying to push open her door at 3:20 p.m.
+During the investigation, police said they also spoke with a nearby neighbor, from the 1900 block of 10th Street, who said she had seen Baccay trying to push open her door at 3:20 p.m.
 The woman had taken photos of Baccay outside her home, police wrote.

-According to court papers, the Alameda County district attorney’s office charged Baccay on April 26 with two felonies, burglary and attempted burglary, while another person was present.
+According to court papers, the Alameda County district attorney’s office charged Baccay on April 26 with two felonies, burglary and attempted burglary while another person was present.

 Baccay was released on $20,000 bail and is no longer in custody, according to court records online.
 She is set for a pretrial hearing June 6 at the René Davidson Courthouse in Oakland.